 What is the Refund Policy regarding tuition, fees and room and board?

-This policy applies to a student who withdraws, drops out, takes a voluntary leave of absence, or otherwise fails to complete an enrollment period.
-Enrollment periods are the fall and spring semesters and summer sessions.
-The following schedule is used to determine the portion of tuition, fees, and room and board charges, and course related fees which will be refunded in accordance with federal regulations depending upon the withdrawal date from a course or from the College.
+The following schedule for semester-length courses is used to determine the portion of tuition, room and board charges, and course-related fees that will be refunded depending upon the withdrawal date from a course or from Regis.
 The date of withdrawal is generally considered to be the last day the student attended classes.
 Deposits and certain fees are not refundable at any time.

 Fall and Spring Semesters